HavenInc/janus_old/README.md

 - What would be the best way to present the app to the engineering team?

 ## Bonus
 When your app is in MVP v0.0.1 state, create a pull request on this repository.
-Make sure you do not commit passwords and configuration tokens and the like to github.
+Make sure you do not commit passwords and configuration tokens and the like to github. **This repository is public!**